mrjono1/joi-to-typescript/README.md

    */
   schemaDirectory: string;
   /**
-   * The output/interface directory
+   * The output/type directory
    * Will also attempt to create this directory
    */
-  interfaceDirectory: string;
+  TypeOutputDirectory: string;
   /**
    * Should interface properties be defaulted to optional or required */